desh-woes/desh-woes.github.io/_posts/2023-02-21-Twenty-Something.md

 published: true
 ---

 I recently came across a story on Instagram that really resonated.
-It is an excerpt from a larger piece I assume but I have been unable to find the main source (If you know the source, feel free to ping me so I link it here).
-But the excerpt goes like;
+It is an excerpt from a larger [piece](https://nicoles.substack.com/p/am-i-wasting-my-20s) by Nicole.
+And it goes like;

 ```python
 """